Jump Start - summer programme for new students

 Jump Start - summer programme for new students

 >

 > What if I will be studying on the Tauranga campus?

 >

 > The Jump Start programme is for all new domestic undergraduate students; for those who will be studying on the Hamilton or Tauranga campuses, or via online learning.
 It is an in-class programme, so you will need to be able to get to the campus each day for classes.
 For those who do not live in Hamilton or Tauranga, you have the option to stay in one of our Halls of Residences over the programme (See Accommodation Costs, in the Costs section).

 >

 > If you are eligible for Fees Free study, you won't need to pay any tuition fees for your Jump Start paper as it will be covered under the government Fees Free policy for 1st-year study.

 >

 > If you are not eligible for Fees Free, standard 100-level paper fees will apply.

 >

 > Over the Jump Start programme, accommodation is available for those who need it on the Hamilton and Tauranga campuses in one of our Halls of Residences.
-The cost over the 4-week programme was charged at the subsided rate of $150 per week for a room and food in Hamilton, and for a room-only in Tauranga.
+The cost over the 4-week programme will be subsidised (in 2023 it was $200 per week) for a room and food in Hamilton, or for a room-only in Tauranga.
 This is a subsidised rate, and will revert back to the normal weekly rate from the 20 February if you are continuing to stay in a Hall of Residence.

 >

 > Student loans and allowances